 The Anglo-Saxons were and are renowned for their metalwork.
 This is not the crude metallurgy of an uncultivated barbarian horde, but the beautiful design work in the noble metals of silver and gold that only a truly cultured people could produce.
 Nowhere is this exemplified more than with the Staffordshire Hoard, the largest hoard of Anglo-Saxon metalwork ever uncovered, even larger than the famous Sutton Hoo Hoard.

-Caesarea Gold Treasure: The Largest Discovered Treasure in the State of Israel
+Caesarea Sunken Treasure: The Largest Discovered Treasure in the State of Israel